Flexible Working: A Comprehensive Guide for Employers

 Flexible working is fast becoming a standard feature of the UK workplace.
-Following a change in the law in 2024, all employees now have the right to request flexible working from day one of employment.
+Following changes in force in 2024, employees now have the statutory right to request flexible working from day one of employment.

-Notwithstanding the new legislation, traditional working models have evolved in recent years in light of the legally-mandated homeworking rules during the COVID lockdown and general advancements in technology that have facilitated greater flexibility and choice in working arrangements.
+Notwithstanding the new legislation, traditional working models have evolved in recent years in light of the rapid shift to homeworking during the COVID-19 pandemic and general advancements in technology that have facilitated greater flexibility and choice in working arrangements.

-For employers, flexible working presents both challenges and opportunities that must be dealt with to comply with legal obligations and support positive workforce relations.
+For employers, flexible working presents both challenges and opportunities that must be managed to comply with legal obligations and support positive workforce relations.

 This article provides a comprehensive guide to flexible working from an employer’s perspective.
 We’ll explore the different types of flexible working, the benefits it brings, legal obligations for UK businesses, and how to successfully implement flexible policies within your organisation.